 - Students may repeat registration in PSYC 491 in the same or different labs, but are advised to note the limit to the number of hours in Psychology that can be credited toward graduation (40 hours for the BA degree, 60 hours for the BS degree).
 Students who wish to enroll in more than three semesters of PSYC 491 are encouraged to discuss their plans with the adviser in their major department.

 - For PSYC 492-CUE credit, students complete a list of readings related to the research project that they will be working on, and present their project at a poster session at the end of the semester.
+Note that because this is a CUE course, students must have completed PSYC 302 and have completed at least 90 credit hours, including 24 hours of Psychology.

 Psychology Honors Program (PSYC 495, PSYC 496-WR,CUE)